Skip to main content

 • Prevention and screening for prostate, testicular, anal, oral (head and neck), and colon cancers

-Lesbian and bisexual women are more likely to be obese and to use tobacco and alcohol than heterosexual women.
-Stress may be a contributing factor to the increased substance use or abuse in this population.
-WSW are also at increased risk for depression and anxiety disorders and are less likely to receive routine reproductive care.
-Lesbian women are also less likely to access cancer screening and prevention services (Office on Women’s Health, 2020; Open Access Government, 2020; ACS, 2021).
+Studies show that lesbian and bisexual women have a higher risk for cervical cancer, substance use, STIs, and mental illness.
+WSW are at increased risk for depression and anxiety disorders and are less likely to receive routine reproductive care.
+Lesbian women are also less likely to access cancer screening and prevention services (Arantes & Da Costa, 2024; ACS, 2025).

-Clinicians and case managers working with women who have sex with women should carefully assess and address the multiple risks that this population faces by providing:
+Clinicians and case managers working with WSW should carefully assess and address the multiple risks that this population faces by providing:

 • Preventive and wellness care to prevent or treat tobacco use/abuse and alcohol use/abuse